LTUC/amman-dotnet-401d2/Curriculum/Class44/lab/README.md

 3. Copy the link to your open pull request and paste it into the Canvas assignment for this day.
 4. Upload your RCA document, and leave any comments you may have about the assignment in the comments box.
 This includes any difficulties you may have had with the assignment.
 5. Merge your feature branch into `master`

-## Stack Overflow (Part 2)
-1. Create a stack overflow account.
-2. Find a question that you can answer.
-3. Question rules:
-   - It cannot be older than a month
-   - It is allowed to have other answers
-   - Your answer must include an explanation, code snippet, and further insight.
-   - Spend at least 20-30 minutes creating the answer.
-4. Submit your question and your username into the Canvas Assignment.